-As of December 31, 2016, we had 1,183 employees, including 358 in product and engineering, 533 in network operations, 117 in sales and marketing, and 175 in general and administrative.
-Of such employees, 257 are employed in our BA operations.
+As of December 31, 2017, we had 1,244 employees.
 None of our employees are represented by a labor union.

 Corporate Information

 Gogo Inc. is a holding company that does business through its subsidiaries.
 Our principal operating subsidiaries are Gogo LLC and Gogo Business Aviation LLC, which are direct, wholly-owned subsidiaries of Gogo Intermediate Holdings LLC.
 Our international business is conducted through a number of subsidiaries, including Gogo Air International Sarl, a Swiss limited liability company and a direct wholly-owned operating subsidiary of Gogo International Holdings LLC.